JoeLumbley/Shape-Editor/README.md

 ## Comma-Separated Values (CSV) Files

 ### File Format
-CSV files, or **Comma-Separated Values** files, are a simple and widely used format for storing and exchanging data in a tabular structure.
+CSV files, are a simple and widely used format for storing and exchanging data in a tabular structure.
 For the Shape Editor, each line represents a point in the shape, formatted as:
 ```
 x,y
 ```